pmahnke/mahnke-cocktails/recipe/paloma.md

 - Glassware:
   - Highball
   - On the rocks
-- Garnish: Grapefruit slice
+- Garnish: Grapefruit slice and a straw
 - Special Prep:
-  - Shake the tequila, lime juice and salt.
+  - Shake the tequila, lime juice and salt
   - Pour cocktail into the glass.
   - Top with grapefruit soda